 Wrap stitches: Bring yarn to front of work, slip the required number of stitches from the left to the right needle, bring the yarn around the stitches, between the needle to the back of the work, replace the slipped sts back onto the LH needle and knit them.

-You can see the idea of wrapping stitches in this video, although we are not wrapping and turning, but simply wrapping and continuing along the round or row.
+You can see the idea in this video, although we are not wrapping and turning, but simply wrapping and continuing along the round or row.